mienaikoe/ziyu/Chapters/2-4-Chapter11.md

 They watched her blue light fade away, swallowed by that pervasive darkness of the forest they'd made a home in.
 He wondered at how Casra and Setre got along in the time before.
 They seemed so different now.

-"Kipnu," he heard Linyu's voice calling to him and he awoke from his daydream.
+"Kipnu," he heard Linyu's voice calling to him and he awoke from his thoughts.

-"Are you afraid of her?"

-He smiled at the simplicity of the question, but inside he knew that the answer was far more complicated than even he understood.

-"Setre is... a force to be reckoned with.
-This I know.
-But she has a good heart.
-I don't worry about her.
-I worry about Shinna."

-Thi nodded hae head in understanding.

-A thought crossed his mind and he followed it on a whim.
+"Whenever you go back to your home on the mainland," thi said, "don't forget about us."

+Hae doubtful eyes peered deep into his mind, tore down his defenses.
+Thi could tell that he wasn't entirely invested in all of this.

+"Linyu!"
+Casra rebuked hae, but Kipnu wasn't offended.
+He knew there was a shred of truth in hae words; a truth that he couldn't stop feeling guilty about.

+"I could never forget about you, Linyu.
+Or your mother, or your nather.
+When I find a way to get my family back, I'll bring them here to tell you the stories."

+"That's what every no-kano says.
+They never come back."

+Kipnu felt a small tear welling up.
+He wanted to say _I'm not one of those people.
+I mean the things that I say_.
+But instead he cracked a small smile to cover it up.

-"You know what I do when I'm afraid," he asked and Linyu shook hae head.
+"You know what I do when I miss my family?" he asked and Linyu shook hae head.
 He reached behind his neck and lifted a pendant from his neck, cherishing the nicks and scratches it had gathered over the years.

 "I hold onto this, and everything is okay again."